mindee/doctr/docs/source/using_doctr/sharing_models.rst

 existing repositories will not be overwritten) and the model name itself.

 - Prerequisites:
-    - huggingface account (you can easy create one at https://huggingface.co/)
+    - Huggingface account (you can easy create one at https://huggingface.co/)
-    - installed Git LFS (check installation at: https://git-lfs.github.com/)
+    - installed Git LFS (check installation at: https://git-lfs.github.com/) in the repository

 .. code:: python3